 As part of the reforms of the PSE to expand capital market and improve transparency among listed firms, the PSE requires listed entities to maintain a minimum of ten percent (10%) of their issued and outstanding shares, exclusive of any treasury shares, held by the public.
-On May 31, 2017, the SEC issued a Memorandum Circular to increase the minimum percentage requirement to at least fifteen percent (15%) on or before end of 2018 and then to at least twenty percent (20%) on or before end of 2020.
-The Parent Company has fully complied with this requirement as at December 31, 2021 and 2020.
+On May 31, 2017, the SEC issued a Memorandum Circular to increase the minimum public ownership percentage requirement to at least fifteen percent (15%) on or before end of 2018 and then to at least twenty percent (20%) on or before end of 2020.
+The Parent Company has fully complied with this requirement as at December 31, 2022 and 2021.

-There are no changes in the Group's capital management policies as at December 31, 2021 and 2020.
+There are no changes in the Group's capital management policies as at December 31, 2022 and 2021.